fgarada1/California_Optimized_Travel/README.md

 Note: We were unable to run our code on the inital dataset, so we used a smaller dataset of the city of Oldenburg.

+Documents:
+Our Team Project Proposal, Team Contract, and written report can be found under the documents folder.

 Code:
 All algorithms can be accessed from main.cpp.
 To first initialize the graph, create a graph object in main.cpp and link the appropriate files as shown: